gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 You create a subfolder in the Accessions Storage folder only when [adding a new accession](/archivist/accessioning/#add-a-new-accession-to-the-accessions-table).

+If after you have created an accession, you add an individual item to the Digital Archive, and that items files are part of the accession, the files you [attach to the item](#attaching-s3-files-to-items) come from the accession's folder.
+You don't create a folder for the item in Items Storage.
+If you need to create additional files while curating the item, for example, a JPEG version of a TIFF file, you add those files to the accession's folder.

 #### Special cases
 By following the rules above, an item's files will either be in Accessions Storage or in Items Storage, but not in both places.
-However, the case may arise where an accession contains a file that you want to attach to an existing item that is not part of that accession.
+However, there are some cases where a file could be stored in both places.

-For example, while processing a new accession you scan something that would be a perfect addition to an existing item, but that item is not part of the accession.
-In that case, you can make a web-sized JPEG of the scan and store it in the item's subfolder in Items Storage.
-That way, the original scan stays in Accessions Storage, but the JPEG gets stored with the item's other files in Items Storage.
+The first case is when you find a file in an accession that should be added to an *existing* item, but that item is not part of the accession.
+In that case, you need to make a copy of the file and store it in the item's folder in Items Storage.
+If the file is a large TIFF, you only need to copy a small JPEG version of the file to the item's folder.

-Another special case is when you add an individual item to the Digital Archive and that item's files are part of an accession.
-You *don't* create a subfolder in Items Storage folder for that item because its files are already in Accessions Storage.
-If you need to create additional files while curating the item, for example, a web-sized JPEG of a scan, you add those files to the accession's folder in Accessions Storage.

-One last case is items that are part of an accession, but were added to the Digital Archive before support for accessions was added to the AvantS3 plugin.
+The second case has to do with items that are part of an accession, but were added to the Digital Archive before the Avant S3 plugin had support for accessions.
 Some of the files for those items might be in both Accessions Storage and in Items Storage.
 You can detect an item like this because [when you view it](#accessing-s3-files), you'll see an `S3` link next to both the item's identifier and its accession number whereas for other items, the link only appears next to one or the other.

 ## Uploading files to S3
-Before you can upload files to S3, you must first [log into S3](#logging-into-s3).
+The discussion so far has been about using files that are already in S3.
+This section explains how you upload files to S3.
+The discussion assumes that you are already [logged into S3](#logging-into-s3).
-You may also need to create an S3 folder that will contain the files.

 ### Create a new S3 folder
 If the folder that you want to upload files to does not yet exist, create it following the steps below.